Seven Simple Steps for Party Planning Success

 Here at chez Former Chef, we’ve been known to throw a party or two in our time.
-Our New Year’s Day brunch attracts 30-40 people every year and we often do a 4th of July BBQ for about the same.
+Our New Year’s Day brunch attracts 40-50 people every year and we often do a 4th of July BBQ for about the same.
 These are not pot lucks either.
 Pulling off parties of this size with food that goes beyond buying prepared sandwich platters and bags of chips takes significant planning and preparation.
-But once you learn how to do it, the same tips apply to parties of all types and sizes from sit down dinner parties for 10 to buffets for 50.
+But once you learn how to do it, the same tips apply to parties of all types and sizes from sit-down dinner parties for 10 to buffets for 50.

 A while ago we threw a party for 22 people to celebrate a friend’s 60th birthday.
-It was a “cocktail and canapes” event (see photo of menu at the top of the post) and I planned, prepared, and cooked 13 different items.
+It was a “cocktail and canapes” event (see the photo of the menu at the top of the post) and I planned, prepared, and cooked 13 different items.
 The party was held on a Saturday night and I worked full time the week leading up to it (meaning, I had no free full days off before the party).

 A few days before the party, I posted this on the FormerChef facebook page; “If I’m planning a cocktail party and have an average of say, 13.64 canapes (12 different, 300 total) planned per person, is that too much?
 Am I overdoing it or are you more frightened by the fact I have a spreadsheet which details out the piece count as well as the ingredients and a 3 day calendar leading up to the event?”
 The replies were fun and varied to say the least.

 If you are intimidated at the thought of throwing a party, take a deep breath and follow along…

 - Plan, plan, plan.
 I make lists and spreadsheets.
 Make a list of every dish you want to make and then all of the ingredients for each dish.
 Turn those ingredient lists into shopping lists.
 Make separate shopping lists for different stores.